jantjehier/programmeerproject/README.md

 d3 linked views for the pie chart

 ### technical problems
-The technical problems that could arise during the development are the linking of the visualisation, the new timeline and bubble visualisations and the way I organize the data.
+The technical problems that could arise during the development are the linking of the visualisation, the new timeline visualisation and the way I organize the data.
 The linking of the visualisation didn't go well in the dataprocessing psets.
 Some times one of the visualisations didn't work.
 I also never made a timeline visualisation and there aren't as much timeline visualisations made as line graphs or barcharts.
 It will be harder to find the right information I need.
 In the dataprocessing assignments I had to change the data format a lot because it didn't work with the simple JSON files.
 All the data i get from the wikipedia pages are slightly different so i have to make changes to them and make the format the same.
 The best thing I can do to solve this problem is to do a lot of research and work structured.

+### linking
+the piechart and the timeline will be linked to the bar chart.

+### extra features
+the extra features are the dropdown menu for the bar chart and the search function for the timeline and bar chart.